CU Boulder offers a number of energy education programs.

 CU’s Mechanical Engineering Department offers an Energy and Environment Track within its MS degree program, as well as PhD program focus areas in air quality, bioengineering, materials, mechanics of materials, micro/nano systems, thermo fluid sciences, and robotics & systems design.

 Colorado Law and the Leeds School of Business both offer specialized curricula related to sustainable energy.
-Students in these programs may also pursue the RASEI Graduate Certificate as a supplement to their degree program.

 For more than half a century, environmental and natural resources law has been a key part of the Colorado Law curriculum.
 The school’s commitment to teaching and research in these areas complements the school’s physical location in the Rocky Mountain West—a region defined by its vast natural resources, public lands and parks, and many American Indian reservations.
 Ranked consistently among the very best in the nation, Colorado Law’s Environmental, Energy, and Natural Resources Program is one of the strongest and deepest programs of its kind.